michami/MBR/README.md

 For example, the PC: **10**, **6**, **4**, **6** (**CON**, **STR**, **DEX**, **INT**) is level **6**, since the sum of the traits is **26**.
 That example PC also has **16 HP**. (**CON** + **LVL**)

 While high level enemies will use the same 4 traits as the PCs, objects and entities with below human intelligence will only use **LVL**.
 Creatures will have **HP** equal to its **LVL** and objects will use **LVL** as a challenge level to disarm or destroy.

+### Inventory

+Ember uses a "*quantum inventory*".
+It is assumed your character is more knowledgeable on what they should bring on a trip than the player.
+Because of that, the player doesn't know what the PC has until it is needed.
+When an item is needed, you can either assume you have the item, or roll on a DC to see if the PC had the foresight to bring the item.

+For example, you can assume your PC has rope, so you don't need to roll for it.
+They probably brought extra climbing equipment, so you can roll on a low DC, maybe **3** or **4**.
+They probably didn't bring a stone chisel and hammer, but it's possible, so roll on a high DC, maybe **6** or **7**.

+Similarly, you can roll on if an item they have is the right item, such as if a key they found opens a specific door or chest.

+This has the benefit of not having to keep track of an inventory, since Ember is designed to not have to write anything down.

 ### Tokens